 Inmate planned to escape prison in box, buried in sawdust

-Mower says the plot failed in 2015 when another inmate tipped off guards.

-The newspaper reports the planned escape is confirmed by prison records sent to Mower’s lawyers.
+The newspaper reported Monday that the planned escape was confirmed by prison records sent to Mower’s lawyers at Prisoners Legal Services.
+Karen Murtagh, executive director of the Albany-based agency, said Mower approved the records release to the newspaper.

 There was no response Monday from state prison officials on Mower’s story.